AstringentBeet/Base-Apparel/README-template.md

     - the button color would have changed abrutly without smooth animation if I were to use `background-color` instead.
   - Created a `::before` pseudo-element for my `.btn` class in order to have both elements.
   - changed CSS color values to RGB and RGBA due to HSL not supporting the specific color I needed for the button.
-  - Applying AJAX to both spot and inform the client of their error (invalid email) directly below the input field using a fade-in animation.
+  - Applying AJAX to both detect and inform the client if they made an error (invalid email) directly below the input field using a transitionary fade-in animation.
 The input's border should also transition with an equal speed and smoothness as the message and button.
-This border, message, and button, will disspear once it validates the client's email, meaning that it'll make use of recognizing a wide variety of Regular Expressions.
+This border, message, and button, will disspear once it the client's email is validated, meaning that it'll make use of recognizing a wide variety of Regular Expressions.

 ## Overview